AI Trends15 min read

 3. Research Freedom Constraints

-"We were told we were building the future, but we were really building Doubao's next feature."
+"We were told we were building the future," one former researcher told 36Kr, "but we were really building Doubao's next feature."
+The gap between cutting-edge research aspirations and product-focused deliverables created frustration among top-tier AI talent.

 4. Intense Work Culture